OllieMH/portfolio/README.md

 npx serve
 ```

-Then visit `http://localhost:8000` in your browser.
+Then visit `http://localhost:8000` or open `index.html` in your browser.

 ## 📁 Project Structure